1. Home

 Solicitors' Fees for Buying a House: A Guide

-By The reallymoving Team Updated 10th Sep, 2024
+By The reallymoving Team Updated 25th Nov, 2024

-Reviewed by Emily Smith and Paul Kerslake
+Reviewed by Emily Smith, Paul Kerslake and Paul Fitzsimmons

 During your house move, we know you'll want to avoid any last-minute financial surprises.
 You may be asking yourself: how much does conveyancing cost?
 We'll help you understand conveyancing and solicitor fees so you feel more prepared so that you know what to expect to pay.